Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/brainstorm-wheel-types.typ

 #pro-con(
   name: "Tank Drive w/ Omnis & Traction",
   image: image("brainstorm-wheel-types/TankDriveOmnis+Traction.excalidraw.svg", height: 14em),
-  description: [Omni],
+  description: [This configuration has a mix of 2-4 omni and traction wheels on each side of the drivetrain.
+The wheels can be either be powered directly, through gears, or through chains.],
   pros: [
-    - *Motor Strain* - Has a decreased strain on motors compared to full traction wheels
+    - *Motor Strain* - Has a decreased strain on motors compared to a full traction configuration
     - *Immovability* - More protected against pushing compared to a full omni configuration
     - *Versatility* - The combination allows for smooth transitions between omnidirectional movement and enhanced traction.
   ],
   cons: [
-    - *Turning* - Less ability to turn in place compared to omnis ],
+    - *Turning* - Less ability to turn in place compared to full omnis ],
 )

 #pro-con(
   name: "Tank Drive with Mecanums",
   image: image("brainstorm-wheel-types/TankDriveMecanums.excalidraw.svg", height: 14em),
-  description: [Mecanum],
+  description: [This configuration has 2 mecanum wheels on each side of the drivetrain.
+The wheels must be powered directly via motors.],
   pros: [
     - *Build Difficulty* - Relatively simple to build
     - *Lateral Movement* - Difficult to move from the side